neoforged/.github/primers/26.1/index.md

         "ambient_sound": "minecraft:entity.pig.ambient",
         // The registry name of the sound event to play when killed.
         "death_sound": "minecraft:entity.pig.death",
+        // The registry name of the sound event to play when eating.
+        "eat_sound": "minecraft:entity.pig.eat",
         // The registry name of the sound event to play when hurt.
         "hurt_sound": "minecraft:entity.pig.hurt",
         // The registry name of the sound event to play when stepping.